DevnagriAI/android-sdk/README.md

 # Configuration

 If your app is proguard enabled.
-Please add following lines in your proguard rule file (i.e. proguard-rules.pro)
+Please add following lines in your proguard rule file (i.e. proguard-rules.pro) to see if this is working.
+If this does not work then you will have to use the manual methods mentioned below (i.e. getTranslationOfString)

         -keep class com.devnagritranslationsdk.** { *; }